PeppeL-G/course-material/src/courses/web-development-fundamentals/study-guide.md

 ### Information to students
 Information about the **Project Work** can be found on the page [Project Instructions](project-instructions/).
 It's about a website you should create throughout the course.

 **Written Examination** is a [Digital Exam](https://ju.se/student/en/digital-exam.html) in Inspera at the end of the course.
 You need to register for it in advance per the instructions at [https://ju.se/student/en/studies/examination.html](https://ju.se/student/en/studies/examination.html).
+[Sample answers to the exam 2019-10-15](static-files/exam-2019-10-15-sample-answers.txt).

 ### Conditions for the examined elements
 Conditions for the **Project Work** can be found on the page [Project Instructions](project-instructions/).